ClementeSerrano/hyperledger-fabric/basic-network/README.md

 $ bash network.sh [OPPERATION]
 ```

-where:
+where (follow the steps order):

+- `OPPERATION=shutdown`: Stop the blockchain network.
-- `OPPERATION=set_up`: Set up the network by creating the crypto materials and channel-artifacts (channel tx and genesis block).
+- `OPPERATION=setup`: Set up the network by creating the crypto materials and channel-artifacts (channel tx and genesis block).
 - `OPPERATION=start`: Run the blockchain network.
+- `OPPERATION=restart`: Restart any pre configured blockchain network.
-- `OPPERATION=stop`: Stop the blockchain network.
+- `OPPERATION=upgrade`: Upgrade configured blockchain network.

+Note: If you just run `$ bash network.sh`, the script will automatically run shutdown, setup and start (just what you need to run for a common local deployment).

 TO BE CONTINUED...